AkstonCap/q-wallet/README.md

 ```

 **Option B: Connect to a Remote Node**
-- Use a public Nexus node or hosted service
+- Use a public Nexus node or hosted service like api.distordia.com
-- Configure the node URL in wallet settings
+- Configure the node URL in wallet settings (api.distordia.com available as default)

 ### 2. Create Your Wallet